AdedamolaXL/GameFi-Tokeniazation-Design/README.md

 2. The distribution of the token
 3. The DAO governance

-### Numeric Design vs Token Model
+### 1. TOKEN MODEL x NUMERICAL SETTINGS
+The token economic model within the GameFi ecosystem involves the tokenization of the in-game currency for exchange of resources and source real-money revvenue.
+Coupled with the numerical setting, tokens may be used to buy and convert resources as well as serves as the basis of the governance system.

+For AILand, using a dual token system - of utility(AUT) and governance token(AIL).

+Numeric system -
+resources you pay for - charging, upgrades, cars, repairs. points you win - ratings, clean body, passengers/day, beat competition.

+Inflationary model, no cap.

 The numeric design will be the basis of the token model.
 The NEV-CAR is the central resource in this game.
 The player levels up when the car completes the mission.
 To complete the mission the player needs to get to the destination in time.
 Once the mission is completed the player is paid in in-game token (AUT).

-Calculations.
+#### Calculations.

-Fee = Distance x Complexity of Mission.
+> Fee = Distance x Complexity of Mission.
-Distance (m).
+* Distance (m).
 Minimum distance is 100m.
+*maximum for each level
-LVL1 = 100m
+* L1 = 100m
-L2 = 300m
+* L2 = 300m
-L3 = 600m
+* L3 = 600m
-L4 = 1000m
+* L4 = 1000m
-L5 = 1500m
+* L5 = 1500m
-L6 = 2100m
+* L6 = 2100m

-Complexity is how hard the mission, there are 10 acts of complexitites for each level.
+Complexity is how hard the mission, there are 10 acts of complexitites for each level, e.g: mission of complexity 2 = 2/10.

-Thus, Fee = 100 x 2/10 = 20 AUT
+Thus, Fee = Distance x Complexity = 100 x 2/10 = 20 AUT

-Hence the highest amount a player can earn at the highest level is 2100 AUT.
+Hence the highest amount a player can earn at the highest level of L6 is 2100 AUT.

-For each mission, the distance generated will be random
+For each mission, the distance generated will be random however, to make expected earnings harder to predict for players

 100m = 1min
 1/10 = x1